 Arnoldii Arts Club is a course-based arts club with a focus on art history, production and markets.

-By bringing a showcase space for the artists and opening up a club for further education for audiences, Yeo Workshop is actively making space for dialogue to happen between the creation, viewing and appreciation of art in general.
-A space that is hard to come by locally, and definitely a great asset to have as a country.
+By providing a showcase space for artists and opening a club to educate audiences, Yeo Workshop is actively making space for dialogues to happen between the creation, viewing and art appreciation.
+It is a space that is hard to come by locally, and it is definitely a great asset to the country.

 Yeo Workshop is our work to represent emerging or emergent artists and place their works to collections and curate them in shows.
-The Singapore Arts Club and Arnoldii Arts Club is for art appreciation - we conduct tours, dinners, parties for people to engage with art with lifestyle entertainment.
-The artists we represent with the gallery seem to be a bit avant-garde or require a bit of engagement intellectually, so on the flip side we have created a vehicle where people can have guided engagement through curated art experiences in Singapore or other countries.
-We hope that eventually people will convert and see what the fuss is in this multi-billion dollar industry, but more than the commercial value of it, the multi facets of it - its proliferation in academia and lifestyle.
+The Singapore Arts Club and Arnoldii Arts Club is for art appreciation.
+We conduct tours, dinners and parties for people to engage with art with lifestyle entertainment.
+The artists we represent with the gallery seem to be a bit avant-garde or require a bit of engagement intellectually.
+So on the flip side, we have created a vehicle where people can have guided engagement through curated art experiences in Singapore or other countries.
+We hope that eventually people will convert and see what the fuss is in this multi-billion dollar industry, but more than the commercial value of it, the multi facets of it — its proliferation in academia and lifestyle.

 Will you describe your philosophy in life and how does that translate to the setting up and/or managing of Yeo Workshop?

-My Philosophy is to investing in an art scene - that art can change society and expand our field of thinking.
+My philosophy is to invest in an art scene — art can change society and expand our field of thinking.
 And that is exactly why it is worth investing in.
 The gallery is an arduous business and I admire my peers very much, fellow gallerists and those who tire endlessly for the scene, behind the scenes.
-We will hopefully be able to support some of these efforts to shine a light on Southeast Asian Art and those who work for it at an upcoming project during Singapore Art Week January 2018 here.
+We hope to be able to support some of these efforts to shine a light on South East Asian art and those who work for it at an upcoming project during the Singapore Art Week in January 2018.
 We have an amazing team on this, but more to come soon.

 What is art appreciation to you?
 And how do we appreciate art?